GauBen/typed-board/README.md

 // Start an HTTP server on port 4000 createServer(yoga).listen(4000, () => {
-  console.info("Server is running on http://localhost:4000/graphql");
+  console.log("Server is running on http://localhost:4000/graphql");
 });

 // Save the schema to `build/schema.graphql`